2023 Mexico City Grand Prix Weekend Information

 One of the best-attended races of the year, Mexico has had multiple stints on the Formula 1 calendar.
-Home favourite Sergio Perez has finished on the podium in the last two years.
-The 2023 Mexico City Grand Prix is set to take place on October 27-29.
+Home favourite Sergio Perez finished on the podium in both 2021 and 2022.
+The 2024 Mexico City Grand Prix is set to take place on October 25-27.

 READ MORE IN MILESTONES AND RECORDS TO BREAK